akeneo/pim-helpcenter/content/updates/productivity/5-Easier-collaboration-with-increased-import-and-export-capabilities.md

 ![Asset import profile](../img/asset-import-profile.png)

 ::: info
-Note that this feature is only available for assets with media file as main media.
+Note that this feature is only available for assets in families with a media file declared as main media.
 :::

 ## Display labels instead of codes in your product exports